From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Experiment 2: Deconstructing the Reasoning Mechanism

 \section{Experiment 2: Deconstructing the Reasoning Mechanism}

-In Experiment 1, we found that large language models exhibit a systematic ``structural amplification'' when simulating personality networks.
-However, this finding only describes the model's macroscopic behavior, treating its internal process as a ``black box''.
-The core purpose of Experiment 2 is to open this black box.
-By analyzing the models' chain-of-thought reasoning traces, we aim to uncover the internal cognitive mechanisms driving this phenomenon, thereby enhancing the explainability of their behavior.

-Specifically, we move beyond qualitative observation of the models' reasoning content and introduce a quantitative, testable framework to answer two key questions: (1) How do models perform information selection from sparse inputs, and does their attention pattern follow psychological-conceptual structures?
+Experiment 1 revealed that LLMs exhibit a systematic ``structural amplification'' when simulating personality networks.
+However, this finding describes a macroscopic outcome, leaving the internal process a black box.
+Experiment 2 is designed to open this black box.
+By analyzing the models' reasoning traces, we aim to uncover the cognitive processes driving this phenomenon, thereby enhancing the explainability of their behavior.
+Specifically, we move from qualitative observation to a quantitative, testable framework that addresses two key questions: (1) How do models perform information selection from sparse inputs, and does this process align with psychological-conceptual structures?
 (2) Is the natural language summary generated during reasoning merely a byproduct, or is it a predictively potent form of information compression?